kryptokrona/kryptokrona-docs/guides/wallets/Using-checkpoints.md

-# Using Checkpoints to Sync Faster
+# Using Checkpoints to Sync Blockchain Faster

-**Note**: You can presently only use checkpoints with zedwallet; the command-line wallet.
+Instead of verifying every block's cyptographic signature, use a pre-computed list to sinply check the signature matches the height.

 ## Setup